-There once was a time – many many years ago – when I would collect shot glasses from the places I visited.
+There once was a time – many many years ago – when I would collect shot glasses during my travels around the world.
 I’ve since given up on this, but I do have quite a collection.

 Here are some shot-glasses, primarily from Hard Rock Cafe and Planet Hollywood, with a little about the places I got them from;

 I’ve been to Paris a few times.
 There was a weekend trip with a friend which we did by train from Germany.
 A day trip by road, again from Germany – to take another visiting friend from the USA to see the Eiffel Tower.
 A business trip with my father where I also visited Disneyland Paris.
 There was another trip to Paris, but I can’t seem to remember much about it – which can be attributed to too much wine.

 Anyhow, I have always enjoyed Paris, just walking around the city and taking in the sights and sounds.
 It might not be the most romantic city in my book – maybe because I never had a “romantic” partner when I visited Paris -but it definitely is one of the most culturally vibrant cities of the world.

 Prague happened during a backpacking trip with a couple of my college friends.
 This was in the late 1990s, and Prague was just about starting to attract backpackers and party-goers.

 I recollect travelling in the tram for two days without knowing where to buy tickets for it.
 So Yes!
 Our local transport was free, although I do not recommend doing this.
 I also remember our hotel room which for us lowly backpackers turned out to be quite luxurious.